SecRe555/SecRe555/README.md

 - 👋 Hi, I’m @SecRe555
 - 👀 I’m interested in learn new programming languages
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning React and Astro
 - 💞️ I’m looking to collaborate on everybody

 <!---